gortonator/bsds-6650/assignments-2019/Assignment-2.md

 ## Implement the Server

 The server API is specified using [Swagger](https://app.swaggerhub.com/apis/cloud-perf/SkiDataAPI/1.1).
 You should have implemented stubs for your APIs in your servlet in assignment 1.

-First you should design your database schema and deploy this to your MySQL RDS instance.
+Next we need to design a database schema and deploy this to your MySQL RDS instance.
 Think carefully about the design as you need to support a write-heavy workload (see lab 5).

-You then need build the servlet business logis to implement this API.
+You then need build the servlet business logic to implement this API.
 Each API should:

 1. Accept the parameters for each operations as per the specification
 1. Do basic parameter validation, and return a 4XX response code and error message if invalid values/formats supplied